Galanin: In development

 It has been shown that galanin plays a role in the control of the early post-natal neural development of the dorsal root ganglion (DRG).
 Galanin-mutant animals show a 13% decrease in the number of adult DRG cells as well as a 24% decrease in the percentage of cells expressing substance P. This suggests that the cell loss by apoptosis that usually occurs in the developing DRG is regulated by galanin and that the absence of galanin results in an increase in the number of cells that die.

 Pain and neuroprotection

 Galanin plays an inhibitory role in pain processing, with high doses having been shown to reduce pain.
 When galanin is added to the spinal cord, neuropathic pain is reduced.
 Along with this, galanin is believed to be effective in reducing spinal hyperexcitability.
 Sensory neurons increasingly release galanin when they are damaged.
 An increase in the concentrations of galanin are also believed to be for neuroprotective reasons and lead to promoted neurogenesis.
 GalR2 activation is believed to mediate the survival role galanin plays in the dorsal root ganglion.

 Parental role in mice

-A report has indicated that galanin-expressing neurons in the medial preoptic area of the brain are responsible for regulating aggression towards pups by male mice.
+Galanin-expressing neurons in the medial preoptic area of the brain are responsible for regulating aggression towards pups by male mice.

+Galanin-expressing neurons in the medial preoptic area are remodelled during pregnancy.
+Estrogen and progesterone genomic receptors in galanin (Gal)-expressing neurons control discrete aspected of plasticity.